-Air Gapped Data Sync (AGDS)
+Air Gapped Data Sync

+Air_Gapped_Data_Sync(AGDS).htm

-Air Gapped Data Sync (AGDS) allows you to transfer data from a source ThreatQ installation to a target air-gapped ThreatQ installation.
-ThreatQ defines an air-gapped system as one that is not connected to a public network.
-This means that external feed ingestion will not occur on the air-gapped installation.
+Air Gapped Data Sync (AGDS) allows you to transfer data from a source ThreatQ installation to a target air gapped ThreatQ installation.
+ThreatQ defines an air gapped system as one that is not connected to a public network.
+This means that external feed ingestion does not occur on the air gapped installation.

-You should consult with ThreatQ Support or a Threat Intelligence Engineer prior to performing an Air Gapped Data Sync.
+ThreatQ recommends that you consult with ThreatQ Support or a Threat Intelligence Engineer prior to performing an Air Gapped Data Sync.

-Air Gapped Data Sync consists of two synchronization commands:
+An Air Gapped Data Sync consists of two synchronization commands:

-- threatq:sync-export: the read command that copies data from the source ThreatQ installation - threatq:sync-import: the write command that copies data to the target ThreatQ installation
+- threatq:sync-export The read command that copies data from the source ThreatQ installation - threatq:sync-import The write command that copies data to the target ThreatQ installation

-If you are using LDAP or SAML authentication on your Source ThreatQ instance, and require users transferred via import to have authentication capabilities on your Target ThreatQ instance, then you must enable the same authentication method on your Target ThreatQ instance prior to performing import.
+If you are using LDAP or SAML authentication on your Source ThreatQ instance, and require users transferred via import to have authentication capabilities on your Target ThreatQ instance, then you must enable the same authentication method on your Target ThreatQ instance before performing an import.

-This section includes deployment details and configurations that should not be deviated from or changed without first consulting with ThreatQuotient.
-Any deviation of the ThreatQuotient recommended settings could result in system and platform instability, may render the system non-operational, and are not supported.
+Do not deviate from or change the following deployment details and configurations without first consulting ThreatQuotient.
+Any deviation from ThreatQuotient recommended settings could result in system and platform instability, may render the system non-operational, and is not supported.